fvall/fvall.github.io/content/flask-dashboard-1.md

 2. `cd` into the folder
 3. In the terminal execute the command: `poetry init`

 If everything occurred correctly, you should be prompted at the terminal to configure your project.
-The questions are straight-forward, there are just two of them which require attention.
+The questions are straightforward, there are just two of them which require attention.
 When asked if you wish to configure the **main dependencies** and the **dev dependencies**, choose **no**.
 We will be doing those manually instead.

 Once you have answered all the question, you can simply type "yes" and a `pyproject.toml` file will be created within your folder.
 If you see this file, you're in the right track. :+1: